You are here

 - blinded in one eye.

-On the death of a person entitled to additional pension for disabilities listed at items 1 to 8 above, an eligible dependant of the person has an automatic entitlement to a war widow(er)'s pension or orphan's pension, as appropriate.
+On the death of a person entitled to additional payment for disabilities listed at items 1 to 8 above, an eligible dependant of the person has an automatic entitlement to a war widow(er)'s pension or orphan's pension, as appropriate.

 Date of Introduction